 I’m no woman-hater.
 They’ve give me more highs and magics than anything else. but I’m also a writer, sometimes. and there are variances in all things

 To conclude this essay, I would just like to show how Nancy Flynn could well be the muse of the poem.
-In a letter dated April 7th 1975, Bukowski asks Nancy, ‘what’s this here shit about going to Turkey?
+The drawing above shows a clear hint of sexual union, while in a letter dated April 7th 1975, Bukowski asks Nancy, ‘what’s this here shit about going to Turkey?
 It rains there too.’
 This of course connects with the poem’s opening scene of a bored houswife writing about the rain.
 In another letter, dated April 21st, Bukowski mentions slipping ‘a couple of poems past the APR‘ – the American Poetry Review.
 The informal substance of this comment suggests Nancy is familiar with the poetic establishment.
 This fits easily into his muse’s connection to the poetic establishment and her links to the The Chaparral Society.

 Finally, in the letter of the 21st our poet also tells Nancy; ‘finished the 2nd. novel, FACTOTUM, at last.
 It should be out in Sept,’ which is a clear match to the poems, ‘I‘d better inform her that my second novel will be out in September.‘ Nancy Poole is a poet, on whose website we may read, ‘I spent twenty years in Ithaca, New York, working and raising a son, before moving to western Oregon in 1998 with my husband and cats.’
 She rather does look a lot like the literary photfit painted by Bukowski in his poem, & with that I rest my case.